-- 20. In September 2015 the Board identified three possible approaches (Alpha, Beta and Gamma) for reinforcing the underlying rationale of IAS 32. - 21.
+- 24. In September 2015 the Board identified three possible approaches (Alpha, Beta and Gamma) for reinforcing the underlying rationale of IAS 32. - 25.
 The three approaches represent different candidates for potential improvements to IAS 32.
-However, the three approaches address the challenges identified in different ways, and will have different implications regarding: - (a) the classification of liabilities and equity; - (b) which additional sub-classifications, and presentation requirements for those subclasses, are needed to provide information regarding features not captured by the distinction between liabilities and equity alone; and - (c) any other changes required to improve the consistency, completeness and clarity of the requirements. - 22.
-Appendix A includes a summary of the three approaches being developed and Appendix B includes a summary of the classification outcomes for some simple instruments. - 23.
+However, the three approaches address the challenges identified in different ways, and will have different implications regarding: - (a) the classification of liabilities and equity; - (b) which additional sub-classifications, and presentation requirements for those subclasses, are needed to provide information regarding features not captured by the distinction between liabilities and equity alone; and - (c) any other changes required to improve the consistency, completeness and clarity of the requirements. - 26.
+Appendix A includes a summary of the three approaches being developed and Appendix B includes a summary of the classification outcomes for some simple instruments. - 27.
 In February 2016, the Board discussed the further development of the three approaches it had identified as potential ways of improving IAS 32.
-The Board's discussions focused on developing approach Gamma, because: - (a) it distinguishes claims based on a combination of the features used to distinguish claims in the other approaches (Alpha and Beta). - (b) its classification outcomes are closest to the existing outcomes of IAS 32.
+The Board's discussions focused on developing approach Gamma, because: - (a) it distinguishes claims based on a combination of the features used to distinguish claims in the other approaches (Alpha and Beta). - (b) its classification outcomes are closest to the existing outcomes of IAS 32. - 28.
+In February 2016 (Agenda Paper 5C), the Board also had a preliminary session discussing the challenges in accounting for claims with conditional alternative liability and equity settlement outcomes.
+This discussion included considering the application of the proposals in the Board's Exposure Draft Conceptual Framework for Financial Reporting (the CF ED).
+The Board will continue to consider the challenges with these claims at a future meeting.